 We love our animals.
-And that’s why there’s plenty of animal charities in the UK that you can donate to, ensuring our furry friends who need a little bit of extra help are well supported.
-If you want to help out, we’ve put together a list of the top UK animal charities you can donate to.
-And if you fancy doing some fundraising, you can start a GoFundMe today to support one of these.
+And that’s why there are plenty of animal charities in the UK to donate to, ensuring our furry friends who need a little bit of extra help are well supported.
+If you want to help out, we’ve put together a list of the top UK animal charities to donate to.
+And if you fancy raising some money for animals in need, you can start a GoFundMe today to support one of these.

 List of top UK animal charities